Leon-emf/TodoListReactOnDocker/README.md

 # TodoList with React, Node.js, and MySQL

 This is a full-stack To-Do List application built with **React**, **Node.js**, and **MySQL**.
-It allows users to add, complete, and delete tasks in a clean and intuitive interface with data persistence.
+It allows users to add, complete, and delete tasks in a clean and intuitive interface with data persistence, runs on docker

 ## Features